-- Switch off your router, unplug it and switch it back on after five minutes break
+- Switch off your router, unplug it and switch it back on after a five minute break

-- You can also check if the problem persists in your work network, friend’s place to confirm whether it is actually your device or the router that is causing the problem
+- You can also check if the problem persists on your work network, friend’s place to confirm if it is actually your device or the router that is causing the problem

 Method 3: Alter Your Bluetooth Settings